JohnLozier/copilotForward/README.md

 Recommended to clone repo and host yourself, because github doesn't host an /models endpoint.
 I am manually sending models response for models endpoint, but this is unlikely to stay up to date.

-Feel free to submit a pull request to update this list and I will accept it
+Feel free to submit a pull request to update this list and I will accept it.

 ### Host yourself